afritz1/OpenTESArena/README.md

 ### For the best experience
 1. Navigate to options menu in pause menu
-2. Set Graphics API to Vulkan
+2. On Graphics tab:
-3. Set FPS Limit to your monitor's refresh rate
+   - Set Graphics API to Vulkan
-4. Change dithering mode to Modern
+   - Set FPS Limit to your monitor's refresh rate
-5. Restart game
+3. Restart game

 ### Options files
 `options-changes.txt` is created in your user prefs folder the first time OpenTESArena runs and stores values that differ from the ones in `options-default.txt`.